Randall Cobb Player Prop Bets for NFL Week 11 | Green Bay vs. Minnesota 11/21/2021

 Recent Performances

-- In last week's outing against the Seahawks, Cobb was targeted four times, totaling 21 yards on three receptions.
+- In last week's game against the Seahawks, Cobb was targeted four times and racked up three catches for 21 yards.

-- Cobb has racked up 86 yards in his last three games (28.7 receiving yards per game) with two touchdowns, hauling in nine balls on 14 targets.
+- Cobb has caught nine passes on 14 targets for 86 yards and two touchdowns, averaging 28.7 yards in his last three games.

 Cobb's Green Bay Teammates